-The MLitt in Middle East, Caucasus and Central Asian Security Studies is a one-year multidisciplinary degree run by the School of International Relations which offers an advanced grounding in the security of three fascinating and turbulent regions: the Middle East, Caucasus and Central Asia.
+The MLitt in Middle East, Caucasus and Central Asian Security Studies is a one-year multidisciplinary degree run by the School of International Relations.
+It offers an advanced grounding in the security of three fascinating and turbulent regions: the Middle East, Caucasus and Central Asia.
 It explores the security, politics, economics, history and culture of these strategically significant areas.

 - In most years, the MECCASS teaching staff conduct a study trip for students to either Central Asia or the Middle East, offering unique insights (these trips depend on staff availability and conditions on ground, and cannot, therefore be guaranteed to be available every year; they are funded by participating students).

-- The course offers an opportunity for language study in Arabic, Persian or Russian.
+- The course offers an opportunity for language study in Arabic, Persian or Russian on undergraduate levels.